Steve Graves: Playing career

 He began his junior career with the Ottawa Jr. Senators of the CCHL and Sault Ste.
 Marie Greyhounds of the OHL before being selected in the second round of the 1982 NHL Entry Draft, 41st overall, by the Edmonton Oilers.
-In 1984, he was named to the OHL Third All-Star Team, and played his first two NHL games for the Oilers as a 19-year-old.
-Known for his exceptional skating abilities and speed he would play parts of two more seasons in the NHL, and spent the balance of his career in the minors or in Europe.
+In 1984, he was named to the OHL Third All-Star Team and played his first two NHL games for the Oilers as a 19-year-old.
+Known for his exceptional skating abilities and speed he would play parts of two more seasons in the NHL, and spent the balance of his career in the minors or Europe.
 Graves played over 750 games as a Junior and Professional.

 Graves was a standout with the Canadian National Team over a couple of seasons and led the team in scoring at the Izvestia Tournament in Moscow with 5 goals and 6 points after only 3 games while on loan from his Finnish Club Team, HC TPS.
 His other clubs included HC Ajoie, the New Haven Nighthawks, the Phoenix Roadrunners, and HC Asiago.
 Graves retired after the 1992–93 season, settling in Sault Ste.
 Marie to work in finance with Dundee Private Investors Inc.